What is Conditional Probability?

 Related post: Probability Fundamentals

 P (A|B) denotes the conditional probability of event A occurring given that event B has occurred.

-For example, imagine we’re assessing the probability that someone owns a cat given the presence of an empty cardboard box on their floor.
+For a conditional probability example, imagine we’re assessing the likelihood that someone owns a cat given the presence of an empty cardboard box on their floor.
 We’d use the following notation:

 P (Cat | Open box on floor) = 0.8

-This notation indicates that the probability of someone owning a cat given the presence of an open box on their floor is 0.8.
+This notation indicates that the chances of someone owning a cat given the presence of an open box on their floor is 0.8.

 I know because I own cats and often have an empty box on my floor for them to enjoy!

 For studies that assess medical tests, researchers already know whether a volunteer has COVID (or whatever disease they’re testing).
 They then administer a COVID test and record the results.
-Consequently, we’re evaluating the probability of test result given the known status of a participant.
+Consequently, we’re evaluating the likelihood of a test result given the known status of a participant.